 After a 2 course gourmet dinner at the lodge it is time to rug up and head out for aurora hunting!
 We will keep an eye on the weather and the aurora forecast and we will go to whichever location will give us the best chance of seeing the aurora borealis, and we have many stunning locations to choose from.

-Dog sledding and Aurora Borealis: You will be allocated your own huskies and instructed on how to handle your sled and dogs.
-We then go off into snow-covered forest and onto frozen lakes for several hours, making stops for photography along the way.
+Dog sledding and Aurora Borealis: We start a dogsledding tour in the morning from our cabins.
+Our dog sledding guide will drive us into the forest and onto frozen lakes for several hours, making stops for photography along the way.
 Lunch outdoors over an open fire inside a lavvu (a traditional Sami teepee tent).
 In the afternoon we will have some free time to down load images, time for private tuition and a wooden-heated sauna.
 After our 2 course dinner, we will go aurora hunting, a pattern we repeat each and every night.
 If the Aurora comes out to dance, we are often out quite late (trust us, you will forget you are tired if you are watching the aurora).